A unique art movement is the minimalism art movement. I have always loved the ingenuity and yet the simplicity of minimalism art.

 - Expressionless Colors – Color, if used, is non-referential or expressionless colors.
 This means that if the artist uses a dark color, he cannot portray a somber mood.
 The color is not there to try to express an emotion or refer to anything.

-- Non-object Art – The idea of minimalism art is not to show any external references or gestures.
+- Non-object Art – The idea of minimalist art is not to show any external references or gestures.

-- Truth in Art – One of minimalism art characteristics is about truth in art; this means that minimalism art offers a highly purified form of beauty.
-It does not pretend to be something other than exactly what it is.
+- Truth in Art – One of minimalist art’s characteristics is truth in art; this means that minimalist art offers a highly purified form of beauty.
+It does not pretend to be something other than precisely what it is.

 - Repetition – There is often some form of repetition in minimalist art.
 The repeating of the forms may highlight the subtle differences between each of the repetitions being used.